aptos-labs/aptos-core/terraform/testnet/README.md

 Libra Testnet Deployment
 ========================

-This directory contains Terraform configs to deploy a self-contained Diem testnet with multiple validators.
+This directory contains Terraform configs to deploy a self-contained Aptos testnet with multiple validators.
 It uses the [Helm chart][], [AWS Terraform][] and [vault-init Terraform][] to create an environment which is very similar to production and able to test most of the production configs.